-5. DONATED PROPERTY AND SERVICES
+6. DONATED PROPERTY AND SERVICES

-On an annual basis, the Fund receives donated services.
-As similar services are not normally purchased by the Fund and due to the difficulty in determining their fair value, donated services are not recognized in these statements.
+On an annual basis, the Fund may receive additional incidental donated services from the Council in addition to those described in Note 5.
+As similar services are not normally purchased by the Fund and due to the difficulty in determining their fair value, donated services not described in Note 4 are not recognized in these statements.

-6. INCOME TAXES
+7. INCOME TAXES